pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 ### Shell Commands
 /bin/bash
 ```
 - Use 'chsh' to change the shell.
+Note: you need to run this command with super user (root) privelages on RHEL 8.
+Debian allows the user to change the shell after supplying their password.
 ```
-$ chsh
+$ sudo chsh
 Password:
 Changing the login shell for pslucas
 Enter the new value, or press ENTER for the default